Kirill-Rusakov/Kirill-Rusakov/README.md

 # 👋 Hi there!
 I'm Kirill

-I'm a Pre-Middle PHP Developer.
+I'm a Middle PHP Developer.
 I write clean, maintainable code and am proficient in taking on tasks "turnkey" — from design and development to deployment and optimization.

 ---